NilsDannemann/j_hfc_relay/README.md

 #Responsive Workflow
-Four sets of sass-mixins to control the responsive flow of your document:
+Four sets of sass-mixins let you control the responsive flow of your document:

 - **Above** a certain breakpoint (``` @include above(breakpoint-name) { ... } ```)
 - **Below** a certain breakpoint (``` @include below(breakpoint-name) { ... } ```)